-MHC 503 Introduction to Professional Counseling and Social Justice 2 CPSY 550 Diversity and Social Justice CPSY 506 Life Span Development 2 MHC 509 Practical Skills for Counselors 3 MHC 532 Ethical and Legal Issues in Professional Counseling 2 MHC 513 Theory and Philosophy of Counseling 3 CPSY 514 or CPSY 515 Group Counseling With Children and Adolescents Group Counseling With Adults 3 MHC 540 Career Counseling 2 CPSY 522 Diagnosis of Mental and Emotional Disorders 2 MHC 523 Counseling and Interventions With Children and Adolescents 3 MHC 524 Counseling and Interventions With Adults 3 MHC 541 Introduction to Assessment 2 MHC 534 Child and Family Counseling 3 MHC 535 Research Methods in Counseling 3 MHC 536 Introduction to Addiction Counseling and Psychopharmacology 2 MHC 548 Trauma and Crisis Intervention in Counseling: Theoretical Foundations, Response Models, and Interventions Across the Life Span 2 MHC 549 Treatment Planning: Theory and Research to Practice 1 MHC 580 Practicum in Counseling (two semesters, 3 semester hours each) 6 MHC 582 Mental Health Internship: Adult Emphasis (two semesters, 3 semester hours each) 6 or MHC 583 Mental Health Internship: Emphasis on Child and Family Problems MHC 591 Professional Career Development 1
+MHC 503 Introduction to Professional Counseling and Social Justice 2 MHC 550 Diversity and Social Justice 3 MHC 506 LifeSpan Development 2 MHC 509 Practical Skills for Counselors 3 MHC 532 Ethical and Legal Issues in Professional Counseling 2 MHC 513 Theory and Philosophy of Counseling 3 CTSP 514 or CTSP 515 MHC 540 Group Counseling With Children and Adolescents Group Counseling With Adults Career Counseling 3 MHC 522 Diagnosis of Mental and Emotional Disorders 3 MHC 523 Counseling and Interventions With Children and Adolescents 2 MHC 524 Counseling and Interventions With Adults 3 MHC 541 Introduction to Assessment 2 MHC 534 Child and Family Counseling 3 MHC 535 Research Methods in Counseling 3 MHC 536 Introduction to Addiction Counseling and Psychopharmacology (PMHC only) 2 MHC 548 Trauma and Crisis Intervention in Counseling: Theoretical Foundations, Response Models, and Interventions Across the Life Span 2 MHC 549 Treatment Planning: Theory and Research to Practice 1 MHC 580 Practicum in Counseling (two semesters, 3 semester hours each) 6 MHC 582 Mental Health Internship: Adult Emphasis (two semesters, 3 semester hours each) 6 or MHC 583 Mental Health Internship: Emphasis on Child and Family Problems MHC 591 Professional Career Development 1 attend this one-time event during their first year.
+Graduate students are required to attend this event.